wmcbrine/rproxy/README.txt

 -i, --interactive  List TiVos found, and prompt which to connect to.

+-f, --first        Scan the network and connect to the first available
+                   TiVo.
+Ignores proxies.

 -z, --nozeroconf   Disable Zeroconf announcements.

 -v, --verbose      Echo messages to and from the TiVo to the console.